Pricing

 Toast

-Automatic gratuities are a set fee as determined by the restaurant added to the bill of a party.
-It is important to note that the IRS, along with various federal and state laws, considers an automatic gratuity to be a service charge, not a tip.
-This is similar to what you may see with delivery fees when ordering from a third party delivery service.
+Automatic gratuities are set service fees as determined by the restaurant added to the bill of a party.
+It is important to note that the Internal Revenue Service (IRS), along with various federal and state laws, considers an automatic gratuity to be a service charge, not a tip.
+This is similar to what you may see with delivery fees when ordering from a third-party delivery service.

-While automatic gratuities are a common practice in the industry, it’s always best to check federal laws, along with your state and local laws, prior to implementation to ensure legal compliance.
+While automatic gratuities are a common practice in the industry, it’s always best to check federal laws, along with your state and local laws, before implementation to ensure legal compliance.
 Below are some pointers when implementing automatic gratuities:

 1. If service charges are being distributed to employees, the IRS generally treats them as non-tipped wages.

-2. Be sure to communicate the service charge to the guest at the beginning of the service since it is a requirement set by the restaurant, and not optional as with standard tipping.
+2. Be sure to communicate the service charge to the guest at the beginning of the service since it is a restaurant policy, and not optional as with standard tipping.

 The implementation of automatic gratuities can also impact both your employer and employee taxes since the IRS generally considers them to be a service charge as opposed to a traditional tipped earning.
 Managing taxes can be a daunting task, but there are many restaurant payroll providers who help manage these taxes automatically for you.

 The IRS classifies automatic gratuities as service charges, not as tips.
 This means that automatic gratuities are a part of the employee’s non-tipped wages.
-This also likely means that the employee will receive the automatic gratuity on their paycheck and will no longer take them home that evening of the shift worked, unless your restaurant has implemented an early wage access system.
+This also means that the employee will likely receive the automatic gratuity on their paycheck instead of taking it home at the end of the night.
+The exception here is if your restaurant has implemented an early wage access system.

 What makes a tip?
 Generally speaking, according to the IRS, additional money given on a restaurant bill is considered a tipped earning and not a wage (or service charge) if: